ExpediaGroup/rapid-java-sdk/README.md

 ## Support
 If you have any questions or need help with Rapid API, please refer to the [Rapid API Support](https://support.expediapartnersolutions.com/hc/en-us) page.
-If you witness any issues with the SDK, please raise an issue on the [GitHub repository](https://github.com/ExpediaGroup/rapid-java-sdk/issues).
+If you experience any issues with the SDK, please raise an issue on the [GitHub repository](https://github.com/ExpediaGroup/rapid-java-sdk/issues).